 If the recruiter does not express a preference, the default option will be to reschedule the on-campus interview date.

-Students and employers are expected to prepare for and keep all interview appointments.
-A student missing an interview is asked to write a letter of apology to the recruiter and their on campus recruiting privileges are suspended until this letter is received and approved by our office.
-Failure of a student to show up for an On Campus Interview or being repeatedly late for On Campus Interviews can result in their loss of Gateway Access.
+Students and employers are expected to prepare for and keep all interview appointments and Site Visit RSVPs.
+A student missing an interview or site visit is asked to write a letter of apology to the recruiter and the student’s on-campus recruiting privileges are suspended until this letter is received and approved by our office.
+Failure of a student to show up for an On-Campus Interview or Site Visit, or being repeatedly late for On-Campus Interviews, can result in their loss of Gateway Access.

 Students may not be asked to miss class for an interview.

 Communicating Student Status

 It is important that both the employer and student keep an open line of communication throughout the interview, offer, and evaluation processes.
 All companies should establish and maintain, at most, a four-week window of communication with candidates throughout the process.
-For example, if your interview was March 15, please send a follow-up communication no later that April 15, even if the message simply states your process is continuing and that candidates will be notified by an approximate date.
+For example, if your interview was March 15, please send a follow-up communication no later than April 15, even if the message simply states your process is continuing and that candidates will be notified by an approximate date.

 All candidates not selected for further consideration also should receive notification of their final status once the selection process has been concluded.